 It’s Dungeness Season At The Wolfe Household

 The frigid Pacific is an ideal habitat for San Francisco's famous delicacy, Dungeness Crab.
 Firm and sweet, the Dungeness Crab meat has played an important part in defining San Francisco's culture, from the crab boat docks of Fisherman's Wharf to the diverse Italian, Vietnamese and Chinese recipes for Dungeness Crab.
-It also defines my happiness when the temperatures drop around Bozeman.
-Come December and January, you can keep your turkeys and such.
-Gimme a Dungeness Crab, some mayo, some salt, a few lemons and a fresh sourdough baguette.

 Tis the season, my friend.
 If you've never experienced the awesomeness of Dungeness, do it.
 You can get them from many area vendors and even your local grocery store.
-In fact, in the almost 20 years I've had to buy my Dungeness in Bozeman, I've only had one I didn't care for.
+In fact, in the almost 20 years I've had Dungeness in Bozeman, I've only had one I didn't care for.
 They're frozen but that also saves you the hassle of having to cook and clean them.
 (Your grocer or fish monger will be happy to clean them for you.
 Just ask.)